Lake CounTree

 Image

 Lake Countree is a residential planting initiative developed to encourage citizens to help grow and preserve Lake Country's urban forest canopy.
-2024 is the third year for this new initiative where Lake Country residents can purchase one tree per household for the low price of $50 (incl.
+2025 is the fourth year for this initiative where Lake Country residents can purchase one tree per household for the low price of $50 (incl.
 GST).

 Order online now